Panopto FAQ

 Anything that takes place in Zoom chat ends up in the Discussion section of your Panopto video.
 The Discussion feature also makes it possible for students to share questions/comments asynchronously in the recorded version of a video.
 This feature can be disabled under Settings.

-While upload times will vary according to the length of the meeting, the number of views recorded, and Internet speeds, assume that the average Zoom course meeting recording will take about an hour to appear in your Sakai course site.
+While upload times will vary according to the length of the meeting, the number of views recorded, and Internet speeds, assume that the average Zoom course meeting recording will take about an hour to appear in your Canvas course site.

 A: If you embed your videos using the Sakai text editor and copy content to another Sakai site, it will retain the permissions for the new students.
 There is an easy shopping cart icon to embed videos.
 For more information, see the question What are my options for linking to video content in Panopto from within Sakai?, also in this section of the FAQs.